TitiScratch/MVPlayer/README.md

 # About the patch
 Use it if you ever get this error :
-[string "?"]:226: bad argument #1 to 'isPlaying' (number expected, got nil)
+[string "?"]:226: bad argument #1 to 'isPlaying' (number expected, got nil) just modify the index.lua file with the new one